minprog/webapps/projects/project 0/content.md

 ### Your First Webpage

-Open "Git Bash" on windows or the "Terminal" on macOS.
+Open "Git Bash" on Windows or the "Terminal" on macOS.

-`cd` to a directory where you want to put your projects.
+`cd` to a directory where you want to put your project.

     $ curl -O https://cdn.cs50.net/web/2018/spring/projects/0/project0.zip
     $ unzip project0.zip